AndreaPerrello/Rebeca/README.md

 The rule has a *name* and a *description* field, and requires two other fields to define its *condition* to be met and the *action* to perform at rule execution.

 **Condition**: The condition is a nested-field of keywords representing boolean conjunctions (*and*/*or*).
 Each unique keyword of the rule-engine starts with a "$" symbol.

+    $or:
+      - ...
+      - $and:
+        - ...
+        - ...

 Each *boolean keyword* contains a list of 1+ *entities* fields (like the *device* and *utc* fields in the example) and one or more *boolean keywords* to build up a complex algebric condition.

+    $or:                # Boolean keyword
+      - device: ...     # Entity field
+      - $and:           # Boolean keyword
+        - utc: ...      # Entity field
+        - device: ...   # Entity field

-*Entities* fields represent entities involved in the condition.
-The key of the field is the class of entity that has to meet some conditions (in the example, a *device* entity).
-The body of each *entity* field contains key-attributes of the *entity* (*type* and *id*, in the example) and a *properties* keyword, which is a list of non-key attributes of the *entity*.
-Each property represents a condition of the given entity which must be met in order to fire the rule.
-In the example, a *people counter device* with an *id equal to 3* must have its *count* property to be *greater than 0* in order to verify the sub-condition in the *or* conjunction.
+*Entity fields* represent entities involved in the condition.
+The key of the this kind of fields is the class of entity that needs to meet a sub-condition (e.g. a *device* or *utc* entity).
+The body of each *entity* field contains:

+- the key-attributes of the *entity* (e.g. the *device* entity class has *type* and *id* as key-attributes), in order to identify the specific instance of the entity class;
+- a *$properties* keyword, which is a list of non-key attributes of the *entity* with one or more algebric conditions (equalities, disequalities, and so on).
+                  -
+As an example, the following portion of the rule definition

+    - device:
+          type: people_counter
+          id: 3
+          $properties:
+            count:
+              - '>': 0

+Means that *the people counter device with ID=3* must have its *count to be greater than 0* in order to verify the sub-condition in the conjunction.
-In the example, the rule is composed by two nested conjunctions.
-Deeper levels of the condition tree has the priority over the parents.
-In the example, will be interpreted as the following boolean expression:
+In the example, the rule is composed by two nested conjunctions for three sub-conditions.
+Deeper levels of the condition tree has the priority over the parents, respecting the order of operations in boolean algebra.
+The whole example rule will be interpreted as the following object-like expression:

     device(type=people_counter, id=3).count > 0 OR {[utc.hours >= 18 AND utc.minutes >= 0] AND device(type=people_counter, id=2).count > 0}

-This means that the rule action will be fired only if *the people counter device with ID=3 is counting at least one person* or if *its at least 6pm on the UTC and the people counter device with ID=2 is counting at least one person*.
+Which, in a human-readable definition, means that the rule action will be fired only if *the people counter device with ID=3 is counting at least one person* or if *its at least 6pm on the UTC and the people counter device with ID=2 is counting at least one person*.

 **Action**: Coming soon...